Weight restriction enforcement

 The use of ANPR cameras at Newbridge

-Newbridge is a listed ancient monument which is subject to an 18 tonnes maximum gross weight restriction which applies to all vehicles, not just HGVs.
-Installing cameras will enable Trading Standards to identify every overweight vehicle that crosses the bridge.
+Newbridge is a listed ancient monument which is subject to an 18-tonne maximum gross weight restriction, which applies to all vehicles, not just HGVs.
+The cameras have enabled Trading Standards to identify every overweight vehicle that crosses the bridge.

-Further details about the use of the cameras can be obtained at 01865 815000.
-If you have a complaint about the use of the cameras please use our complaints procedure.
+Further details about the use of the cameras can be obtained at 01865 519800.
+If you have a complaint about the use of the cameras please use our Complaints and comments about Oxfordshire County Council

 Advice for drivers of heavy vehicles